rgoodie/soc_timeline/README.md

 ---
 Install the module.
 Activate the Input Filter.
 Drop in HTML in the prescribed format (as denoted in the parent project's readme page: https://github.com/juanbrujo/jQuery-Timelinr).
 Enter `[timeline:{#divID}]` in the body.

+What if I just want to embed the original library?
+---
+Go ahead.
+The original project is a great idea.
+But for my specific situation, I wanted to bundle this up into a D7 module and found I had to retool the core Javascript logic.

 Assumptions, gotchas, and requirements
 -----------
-- Drupal 7.x
-- jQueryUI is called from google's cdn
+You'll need Drupal 7.x. jQueryUI is called from google's cdn.

 Standing on big sholders
 ------------------------